Zero Witching Hour

 "He always has some crazy idea most sane people'll refuse to take seriously.
-Universities and institutions are always giving him the cold shoulder, and probably for good reason," commented Rebecca.
+Universities are always giving him the cold shoulder, and probably for good reason," commented Rebecca.
 "And last I heard, most of his funding these days comes from his partnership with that Aldrin Klordane guy.
 Shadiest of shady businessmen."

 "If Norton can make Klordane cough up enough cash so Norton can cure her, I don't really give a damn about anything else," said Winifred.
 "In any case, you'd better go in.
 Florence was really anxious to see you."

 As she walked into the house, there was a tall, thin, red-headed man in a sharp-looking business suit walking down the stairs.
 And cradled in his arms was a little baby, a boy from the looks of it.
 He looked to her and smiled thinly.
 "Ah, Rebecca, you finally made it.
-I bet no one thought you wanted to hear any good news but…you've got another nephew."
+I bet no one thought you wanted to hear any good news, but you've got another nephew."

 Rebecca managed a weak smile, looking at the baby.
 He was quite a chubby fellow.
 "Ah, Bill, I totally forgot your wife was expecting.
 W-What's his name?"